harrih/robocon_summer_project_2013/README.md

 Sensors - Files regarding various sensors

 Processor- files concerned with the processor project

+ICs- info about the ICs we will be using.
+Power and logical components.